- MP3 Audio19 MB

 - Inversions are playing a triad or chord using the same notes, but switching the order of the notes

-- 1st Inversion – This is when the 3rd of the chord is on the bottom.
+- 1st Inversion – When the 3rd of the chord is on the bottom.

-- 2nd Inversions – This is when the 5th of the chord is on the bottom.
+- 2nd Inversion – When the 5th of the chord is on the bottom.